opatiny/react-exercise/README.md

 - `debug`(dev): for debug messages in the console
 - `serve`: To run the build folder.

-## Making an usable app out of the tutorial code
+## Making a usable app out of the tutorial code

 ### Storing data